lidofinance/k8s-helm-charts-template/README.md

 1. Set `pvc.enabled` to `true`
 2. Set list of PVCs with params under the `pvcs` value.

+### Read-only root file system

+Please keep in mind that `readOnlyRootFilesystem: true` is forced in the demployment template.
+So if your contianers need read-write access to some directories (e.g. cache or temp files) you need to mount them separately, please see values.yaml for examples.

 ### Ingress

 Ingress is disabled by default.
 To enable it: